Best way to learn a new language

 Input-driven learning

 Input-driven learning focuses on the idea that language acquisition primarily occurs through exposure to meaningful language input.
 This approach is heavily rooted in Krashen’s Input Hypothesis, which argues that learners acquire a language when exposed to comprehensible input, language that is slightly above their current proficiency level but understandable with context.
-This is particularly effective in French immersion programs, where learners are consistently surrounded by the target language environment, promoting language comprehension without direct focus on grammar (Loschky, 1994).
+This is particularly effective in immersion programs, where learners are consistently surrounded by the target language environment, promoting language comprehension without direct focus on grammar (Loschky, 1994).

 However, other theories, like the Interaction Hypothesis, emphasize the role of interactive communication in second language acquisition, where negotiation for meaning during conversations aids comprehension.
 Output Hypothesis, on the other hand, suggests that learners need opportunities to produce language, not just receive it, for full acquisition.
 Comprehensible output allows learners to test and refine their language skills in real-time conversations (Mehrdad et al., 2016).